- About Us

 In December 2007, NASA signed a contract for Boeing Space Systems to build two third generation TDRS spacecraft for launch in 2013 and 2014.
 An option for a third TDRS spacecraft was executed in 2011.
 Within the contract there were required modifications that would enable the White Sands Complex ground system to support the new spacecraft.

 The January 30, 2013 launch of TDRS-K began the replenishment of the fleet through the development and deployment of the next generation spacecraft.
-Replenishment will continue with TDRS-L, scheduled to launch in 2014, TDRS-M which will be ready in 2015.
+Replenishment continued with TDRS-L, launched January 23, 2014.
+TDRS-M will be ready for launch in 2015.
 These satellites will ensure the Space Network's continuation of around-the-clock, high throughput communications services to NASA's missions; serving the scientific community and human spaceflight program for many years to come.